Privacy, security, and data safety notes

 Personal data

-When you create an account (profile), you enter your first and last name, username, email address, and password.
+When you create an account, you provide your first and last name, username, email address, and password.
 We collect this information so that you can sign in to your account.

 Templates

-While creating a template for email messages, appointments, signatures, and mail merge, you enter its name, description, and contents.
+While creating a template for email messages, appointments, signatures, and mail merge, you enter its name, description, and the template itself.
 All this information is saved so that you can use your templates.

 Teams